 Why Consider Treatment at Twelve Oaks Recovery Center

 Meth is a dangerous drug that can quickly transform a person’s life in a negative manner.
 Men and women who regularly abuse this substance often position the abuse at the center of their universe.
 Friends, family members, and other elements of life that were once of great importance frequently become nothing more than background noise to their now center-stage meth abuse problem.
 This type of neglect to other areas of life also includes ignoring one’s physical and mental health.
 Severe damage to one’s vital organs, deteriorating mental health, the ongoing risk of overdose, and potential for exposure to incurable diseases all can become very real concerns for someone who abuses methamphetamine.
 Additionally, there is an increased risk for interaction with the legal system, as those abusing this drug often engage in criminal activity or risky behaviors in order to maintain their addiction.
 A pivotal thing to know, however, is that such detriments can be prevented or avoided all together.
-By engaging in treatment, those confined to the ongoing abuse of meth can receive the care and learn the skills needed to finally live the drug-free, healthy lives they deserve to be living.
+By engaging in rehab treatment, those confined to the ongoing abuse of meth can receive the care and learn the skills needed to finally live the drug-free, healthy lives they deserve to be living.

 Types of Treatment Offered at Twelve Oaks Recovery Center

-For over 30 years, we at Twelve Oaks Recovery Center have been dedicated to providing world class care to men and women who are in need of treatment for an addiction to drugs or alcohol, including an addiction to methamphetamine.
+Serving Florida for over 30 years, we at Twelve Oaks Recovery Center have been dedicated to providing world class care to men and women who are in need of rehab treatment for an addiction to drugs or alcohol, including an addiction to methamphetamine.
 We believe in providing highly individualized treatment that is catered to meet the unique needs of each one of our patients.
 We strive to provide treatment in an atmosphere of trust, honesty, and responsibility, wherein patients are the top priority and they can feel confident that they are receiving the most optimal quality of care possible as they work towards overcoming their meth abuse problem.